Tarnn/PoolListener/README.md

 You can customize the application by modifying environment variables:
 - Change `POLLING_INTERVAL` to poll more or less frequently
 - Use different `SMTP_SERVER` and `SMTP_PORT` for other email providers
-- Monitor different tokens by changing `WLFI_ADDRESS`
+- Monitor different tokens by changing `TOKEN_ADDRESS`
+- Add more recipients by updating `RECEIVER_EMAIL`

 Advanced customizations require code changes:
 - Monitor multiple tokens simultaneously